 Being a little too competitive at the gym can lead to injury, so it is important to remember that only you can really listen to your body’s cues regarding pain and fatigue.

 Make sure to vary your exercise activities in order to gain the maximum amount of benefit and allow for recovery.

 Allow time at the gym for warming up and cooling down with stretching, and give yourself time to eating a refueling snack.

 Make time for sleep!
 Sleep is our body’s prime recovery time, and it is very important that we give it ample time to do all of the tissue maintenance necessary to prevent injury.

-We should all strive for roughly 8 hours of sleep a night, especially if we are challenging our bodies with regular exercise.
+We should all strive for roughly at least 8 hours of sleep a night, especially if we are challenging our bodies with regular exercise.